Imran Khan's government has fought Tehreek-i-Taliban Pakistan in the past, will in the future: Pak Minister - ExBulletin

 Imran Khan’s government has fought Tehreek-i-Taliban Pakistan in the past, will in the future: Pak Minister

-After the Tehreek-i-Taliban Pakistan announced the end of a ceasefire with Imran Khan’s government last week, Federal Information and Broadcasting Minister Fawad Chaudhry said those who were unwilling to comply, the state has fought against them in the past, and may do the same in the future, local media reported.
-Addressing a press conference on Sunday after the TTP claimed responsibility for the murder of a policeman who was guarding the polio vaccination team in Khyber Pakhtunkhwa province, Chaudhry said of the Pakistani Taliban that the state was ready to move forward with those who agree to abide by the Constitution, International News reported.
+Islamabad [Pakistan]Dec.
+13 (ANI): After the Tehreek-i-Taliban Pakistan announced the end of a ceasefire with Imran Khan’s government last week, the Federal Minister of Information and Broadcasting Fawad Chaudhry said those unwilling to comply, the state has fought them in the past and may do the same in the future, local media reported.
+Addressing a press conference on Sunday after the TTP claimed responsibility for the murder of a policeman who was guarding the polio vaccination team in Khyber Pakhtunkhwa province, Chaudhry regarding the Pakistani Taliban said the The state was ready to move forward with those who agree to abide by the Constitution, The News International reported. he added.

-Those who were unwilling to submit, “we fought them in the past, and can do the same in the future as well,” he added.
-Referring to Tehreek-i-Labbaik Pakistan, he said the state has no confusion regarding the TLP and all similar outfits.

 Sources